 Apatow and Rogen: From 'Virgin' to 'Knocked Up'

 Judd Apatow has been a writer for Larry Sanders and Ben Stiller, and he worked on the cult-favorite TV comedy Freaks and Geeks.
-But you'll know him as the writer-director of the hit film The 40-Year-Old Virgin — and the auteur behind this summer's Knocked Up.
-The film's out now on DVD.
+But you'll know him as the writer-director of the hit film The 40-Year-Old Virgin.

 Copyright 2022 Fresh Air.
 To see more, visit Fresh Air.